shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 ---
 layout: post
-title: Create Custom Agent Plugin - MColelctive
+title: Create Custom Agent Plugin - MCollelctive
 tags: mcollective, agent
 ---
 In this post I will walk through steps of implement custom agent plugin MCollective.
 If you need an basic understanding of what MCollective and what it does please refer my previous post.